 A friend told me about the Ibotta app, which offers cash back on almost any type of purchase you make.
 From supermarkets to restaurants and clothing stores.

-They have excellent deals on snacks, frozen items, personal care… basically anything in your grocery list.
-In less than a month using the app I was able to redeem almost $30.00.
+They have excellent deals on snacks, frozen items, personal care… basically anything on your grocery list.
+In less than a month using the app, I was able to redeem almost $30.00.

 That’s huge savings right there.
 Also, you get $10.00 just for trying it out when you redeem your first item.

 All you need to do is unlock the deals first, purchase the items, and scan your receipt!
 Cashback will be on its way to you and you can transfer it using PayPal.